HEALTH COURSES AUSTRALIA

 HOW WILL I BE ASSESSED?

-All assessment is set out in the overview to each competency or competencies which is provided to you at the commencement of each workshop or class.
+All assessment is set out in the overview to each competency or competencies which is provided to you at the commencement of unit.
 Once this assessment has been successfully completed, you will receive a result which will count towards your qualification.

 Assessments will be marked “competent” or “not yet competent.”
 Units of competency results will be recorded for you.
 At the completion of your training program or individual unit your qualification will be issued showing the units of competency in which you have achieved.
 If you do not complete you training program you will be eligible for a Statement of Attainment for any units of competency achieved.

-Final gradings for individual competencies following each semester will be made through provision of a written Statement of Attainment issued officially.
+Final gradings for individual competencies will be issued on completion of the unit including the practical assessments and once the competent the student will be issued a statement of attainment in that unit.
 Final grades in any competency will be made available to individual Learners by way of a Statement of Attainment or, on the completion of all competencies, a qualification award.
 If the student has been approved for a payment plan and the student completed the course before the payment has been completed the certificates will be issued only after the balance of the course fees are paid.

 WITHDRAWAL FROM A TRAINING PROGRAM